 If you have been placed in an EMS course, we recommend that you enroll in the appropriate course during your first quarter.
 Enrolling as soon as possible will provide you the best chance of getting into a course.
 Some courses may be impacted; students are urged to use the course wait lists and observe the course crash policy.
 See our Undergraduate FAQs page for details.

 The graduate EMS Program includes both writing and oral skills courses for international graduate students in all disciplines.
-Students are placed into EMS courses through the written and oral English Language Placement Exam (ELPE), administered every quarter prior to the beginning of classes.
-Students also place into oral skills classes through the TA English Language Exams required of all prospective international Teaching Assistants whose home language is other than English.
+Students are placed into EMS courses through the Entry Level Placement in English (graduate ELPE), administered every quarter prior to the beginning of classes.
+Students also place into oral skills classes through the ITA English Language Exams required of all prospective international Teaching Assistants whose home language is other than English.

 EMS graduate courses include two levels of writing and two levels of oral skills for academic and professional purposes.
 The Program also offers a workshop course specifically for international TAs who are not yet certified for teaching.
 In addition, it offers a tutorial course for individual and small group focus on areas of academic English or English pronunciation.